jgte/gswarm/index.md

 ## Work Breakdown Structure (in refinement)

-- AIUB:
+### AIUB
 - DL-01.1.1: produce kinematic orbits with covariance information using the Bernese software
 - DL-01.2.1: produce gravity fields with covariance information from kinematic orbits (and possibly from ll-SST data as well), using the Variational Equations approach
 - DL-01.3: perform combination of all models (using the automated facilities of EGSIEM, only after Jan 2018)
 - TN-02.2.1.1: produce ll-SST data with covariance information for selected months
 - TN-02.2.2.1: produce gravity fields with ll-SST data, considering (at least one of) TN-02.2.1.1 or TN-02.2.1.2
 - contribute to TN-01, TN-02, DL-02 and DL-03

-- ASU:
+### ASU:
 - DL-01.2.3: produce gravity fields with covariance information from kinematic orbits, using the Acceleration Approach
 - TN-02.1.1: produce modelled non-gravitational accelerations
 - TN-02.1: conduct and document the trade-off between Swarm accelerometer data and non-gravitational models, considering (all of) TN-02.1.1, TN-02.1.2 and TN-02.1.3
 - contribute to TN-01, TN-02, DL-02 and DL-03

-- IfG:
+### IfG:
 - DL-01.1.2: produce kinematic orbits with covariance information using the GROOPS software
 - DL-01.2.2: produce gravity fields with covariance information from kinematic orbits (and possibly from ll-SST data as well), using the Short-arc Approach
 - TN-02.2.2.2: produce gravity fields with ll-SST data, considering (at least one of) TN-02.2.1.1, TN-02.2.1.2
 - contribute to TN-01, TN-02, DL-02 and DL-03

-- OSU:
+### OSU:
 - DL-01.2.4: produce gravity fields with covariance information from kinematic orbits (and possibly from ll-SST data as well), using the Energy Balance Approach
 - TN-02.2.2.3: produce gravity fields with ll-SST data, considering (at least one of) TN-02.2.1.1 or TN-02.2.1.2
 - contribute to TN-01, TN-02, DL-02 and DL-03

-- TU Delft:
+### TU Delft:
 - project management
 - DL-01.1.3: produce kinematic orbits with covariance information using the GHOST software
 - DL-01.4: data dissemination to ESA
 - TN-01: compile final document
 - TN-02.1.1: produce modelled non-gravitational accelerations
 - TN-02.2.1.2: produce ll-SST data with covariance information for selected months
 - TN-02.2: conduct and document the study of the added value of ll-SST data derived from Swarm GPS data, considering (all of) TN-02.2.2.1, TN-02.2.2.2 and TN-02.2.2.3
 - TN-02: compile final document, considering (all of) TN-02.1 and TN-02.2
 - TN-03: compile final document
 - TN-04: compile final document
 - DL-04: coordinate email responses (e.g. by directing questions to the relevant partner, if needed)